Randolph Co. Toddler To Be Featured In Calendar

 RANDLEMAN, N.C. -- A Randolph County toddler is in the spotlight after he was chosen to be featured in a calendar seen around the world.

+"I never get tired of seeing it," says his father, Michael Scarlett.
+"That's my boy."

+Like most toddlers, he's a ball of energy and quick on his feet, despite a diagnosis before birth.

-Amber Scarlett, Liam's mother, says he was born with club foot, which is a birth defect where a foot is twisted out of shape.
-She entered Liam into the calendar contest on Facebook and his photo was selected.
+Liam was born with clubfoot, which is a birth defect where a foot is twisted out of shape.

+"It was a lot of mixed emotions," Michael says.
+"We wanted to enjoy.
+After we did research we knew what was going to be in store."

+A few weeks after he was born, Liam was put in a corrective cast.
+Then he had to wear special shoes to make sure the bones stayed in place.
+He still has to wear the shoes while he sleeps at night, but during the day he runs free.
+His mom Amber says she'll never forget his first steps.

 Clubfoot affects about 1 in 800 babies nationwide.